sarisabban/MiraMar/README.md

 `python3 MolecularTetris.py -p` to manually play the game.
 Follow on screen instructions.

-`python3 MolecularTetris.py -rl` to train a reinforcement learning agent (PPO using PyTorch and Tainshou).
+`python3 MolecularTetris.py -rl` to train a reinforcement learning agent (DQN using PyTorch and Tainshou).

 `python3 MolecularTetris.py -rlp policy.pth` to have the reinforcement learning agent play the game using the *policy.pth* policy file.